cosmos/awesome-cosmos/CONTRIBUTING.md

 Make a pull request against master.
 If the Pull request is incomplete, you can still open it, but using the Draft PR feature of Github.

+Make sure to run the linter locally with `npx awesome-lint`.

 We encourage everyone building in the ecosystem to make contributions to this repo.

 ## Articles & Resources